List of UFO members: 1984–1998

-2000 onwards
+2000–2024

 After a two-year hiatus, UFO returned again in 2000 with Schenker returning and Aynsley Dunbar added on drums, releasing Covenant in July.
 For the album's promotional tour, Luis Maldonado (keyboards, rhythm guitar) and Jeff Martin (drums) were added to the band's lineup.
 Dunbar returned in 2002 to perform on Sharks, which was the band's last album to feature Schenker who quit in January 2003, relinquishing his part-ownership of the name in order that UFO could continue.
 In July, it was announced that Vinnie Moore would replace Schenker, Jason Bonham would replace Dunbar, and Paul Raymond would return to the band.
 Bonham remained in UFO until 2005, when Parker returned to the group, and in 2008 Rob De Luca joined in place of Way, after filling in for him on an initially temporary basis.

 On 13 April 2019, Paul Raymond died of a heart attack just a few days after the end of a tour.
 Two weeks later, it was announced that Neil Carter had rejoined the band to take Raymond's place on tour.
+In September 2022, it was announced that Phil Mogg had suffered a heart attack and remaining dates of the farewell tour were cancelled, save for occasional shows afterwards.
+UFO's third disbandment was officially confirmed by Mogg in April 2024.